wwkong/nc_opt/docs/pages/oracles.rst

 Oracles
 =======

-This section presents the constructors, properties, and methods of the ``Oracle`` object.
+This section documents the constructors, properties, and methods of the ``Oracle`` object.

 .. automodule:: src.classes